eonist/eonist.github.io/_posts/2022-04-30-Swift-tricks.md

 ```

 ### 41. Use an online swift playground for quick tests:
 [http://online.swiftplayground.run](http://online.swiftplayground.run)

 ```swift
 import Foundation
 print("Hello World")
 print((1...40).contains(1)) // true
 print((1...40).contains(40)) // true
 ```

+There is also terminal which can test swift code by typing swift and hitting enter

 ### 40. Flattening nested loops: